thosgood/this-weeks-finds/markdown/101-151/week135.md

 going on inside the event horizon can't affect what happens outside, so if one can get the computer to *find* the horizon, one can forget about simulating what's going on inside!
-But nobody is very good at doing this yet\... even using the simpler concept of "apparent horizon", which can be defined locally.
+But nobody is very good at doing this yet... even using the simpler concept of "apparent horizon", which can be defined locally.
 So there is some serious work left to be done!